I keep on getting thrush now that I am pregnant!

 Some pharmacists will give misinformation and say apply to the outside vulvae only in pregnancy.
 They are worried that vaginal application could result in bleeding and in some way they will be help responsible.
 But considering the major infection site is in the vagina, treating the vulval alone will not work.
 You need to also treat the vagina including high in the vagina.
 There is no logical reason why vaginal treatment of thrush will cause you to miscarry and to my knowledge this has never been reported.

-My favourite vaginal thrush treatment is Canestan Once Pessary + Cream.
-It is a single high dose Canestan pessary that you insert high in the vagina and cream that you apply to the outside two to three times per day.
+My favourite vaginal thrush treatment is Canesten Once Pessary + Cream.
+It is a single high dose Canesten pessary that you insert high in the vagina and cream that you apply to the outside two to three times per day.